 Online Tutoring Application

 In summer 2009, we replaced our former e-mail tutoring program with online tutoring.
 The new software is more user-friendly and gives writers the option of looking back at previous drafts they have sent for tutoring.
 The Writing Center thanks Steve Wessels and ITS Campus Technologies Services for programming our Online Tutoring Application.
-Additional thanks to the College of Liberal Arts and Sciences Student Computing Fee for partially funding the project and to the University of North Carolina, Chapel Hill for sharing their programming code that is the foundation for our system.
+Additional thanks to the College of Liberal Arts and Sciences Student Computing Fee for partially funding the project and to the University of North Carolina – Chapel Hill for sharing the programming code that is the foundation for our system.